 Visit IMDb to view Justin’s complete filmography.

-Justin talks about how his Fuller Theological Seminary experienced has shaped his life and filmmaking career:
+Justin talks about how his Fuller Theological Seminary experience has shaped his life and filmmaking career:

 Justin speaks about the Act One Producing & Entertainment Executive Program: